mokshjain6174/memory-simulator/DesignDoc.md

 ### 5.1 Hierarchy Structure
 * **L1 Cache:** Small and extremely fast (1 cycle latency).
 Checked first.
 * **L2 Cache:** Larger but slower (6 cycle latency).
 Checked if L1 misses.
 * **Set Associativity:** Caches are divided into "Sets."
 A memory block can only go into a specific set based on its address.
-This mimics real hardware behavior.
+This mimics real hardware behavior.Where set index is obtained by formula : *Set Index = Memory Address / Block Size % Number of Sets*.

 ### 5.2 Replacement Policy: FIFO (First-In, First-Out)
 When a Cache Set is full and new data needs to be loaded, the system must evict an old block.